flectra-hq/flectra/doc/reference/qweb.rst

 The ``t-field`` directive can only be used when performing field access (``a.b``) on a "smart" record (result of the ``browse`` method).
-It is able to automatically format based on field type, and is integrated in the website's rich text edition.
+It is able to automatically format based on field type, and is integrated in the website's rich text editing.

 ``t-options`` can be used to customize fields, the most common option is ``widget``, other options are field- or widget-dependent.

-debugging
+Debugging
 ---------

 ``t-debug``
     invokes a debugger using PDB's ``set_trace`` API.
 The parameter should be the name of a module, on which a ``set_trace`` method is called::

         <t t-debug="pdb"/>

     is equivalent to ``importlib.import_module("pdb").set_trace()``

 Helpers